alissacrane123/Module-2-Resources/week-6/d2-promises/practice-promises/README.md

 ## Problem #1 (`your-code/problem_1.js`)

-1. TODO: write a function called stretch
+1. write a function called `prepareDough`
 - should return a promise
-- should console.log "done stretching" and fulfill the promise after 1 second
+- should fulfill the promise after 1 seconds with a value of "done preparing dough"

-2. TODO: write a function called runOnTreadmill
+2. write a function called `preheatOven`
 - should return a promise
-- should console.log "done running on treadmill" and fulfill the promise after 0.5 seconds
+- should fulfill the promise after 0.5 seconds with a value of "done preheating oven"

-3. TODO: write a function called liftWeights
+3. write a function called `bakeCookies`
 - should return a promise
-- should console.log "done lifting weights" and fulfill the promise after 2 seconds
+- should fulfill the promise after 2 seconds with a value of "done baking cookies"

-4. TODO: write a function called workout that runs the above functions in a way that ensures you begin runningOnTreadmill after you're finished stretching, you begin liftWeights after you've finished running on the treadmill and console.logs "done working out" after you've finished lifting weights
+4. write a function called `makeDessert` that runs the above functions in a way that ensures you begin preheating oven after you're finished preparing dough, you being baking cookies after you've finished preheating the oven, console.logs the value each promise fulfills with after they fulfill and console.logs "dessert is ready" after you've finished baking cookies

 TESTING